$/GB Is No Longer Enough: Let’s Talk About $/Data

 One of the key advantages of object storage is the rich metadata attached to files and objects.
 In most cases, you already have the necessary information to make this feature useful.
 Some object stores have implemented a basic indexing/searching mechanism, but it is limited, and not very useful.
 We had a different idea.

 OpenIO began researching serverless computing many years ago.
-SDS can run with a single CPU core and less than 512MB of RAM, and customers started to ask what they could do with all those unused resources in big x86 boxes.
+OpenIO can run with a single CPU core and less than 512MB of RAM, and customers started to ask what they could do with all those unused resources in big x86 boxes.
 We found the answer.
-The messaging system implemented for the SDS cluster can intercept storage events (like PUT, GET, DELETE, etc.), and it was just a matter of passing these events to the upper layers and doing something with them.
+The messaging system implemented for the OpenIO cluster can intercept storage events (like PUT, GET, DELETE, etc.), and it was just a matter of passing these events to the upper layers and doing something with them.

 By intercepting events and triggering applications, it is possible to access data and metadata, and to perform operations that can be used for several tasks, such as increasing the value of raw data stored in the system.